 - the pace of residential construction activity is expected to recede in 2018 as

 many large condo projects near completion; decline in activity is expected to extend through 2024 in line with slowing population growth and lower household formations.

 JobBank Canada forecasts that the employment outlook will be fair for both Carpenters and Cabinetmakers in British Columbia for the 2017-2019 period.
 Employment growth will lead to a moderate number of new positions.

 Employment Outlook for Carpenters and Cabinetmakers

 How Do I Become A Carpenter or Cabinetmaker?

 In British Columbia, trade certification for carpenters and cabinetmakers is available, but not mandatory.

-You can find employment as a carpenter or cabinetmaker without formal training.
+Completion of secondary school is usually required and you can find employment as a carpenter or cabinetmaker without formal training.
 However, most employers prefer to hire applicants who have completed a four year apprenticeship program and gained certification through BC’s Industry Training Authority.